tweag/pirouette/DESIGN.md

 branches of execution that are actually unreachable, and they help deciding whether the user's statements/questions actually hold.

-Pirouette relies on [smtlib-backend] for the communication with its SMT prover of choice, [Z3].
+Pirouette relies on [smtlib-backends] for the communication with its SMT prover of choice, [Z3].
 There are still a bunch of modules in Pirouette making the interface between the rest of the engine and [smtlib-backends], mainly to convert assumptions/constraints to the [SMT-LIB] language.
 These modules live in